tsfu/airlog/README.md

 User may use UI to add one trip, or upload JSON file to batch import trips.
 See `/data/sample_trips.json` to follow the format when you use upload.

+When a user lands on the page for the first time (their trips are empty), there is a "demo" button which adds sample trips to showcase the UI.

 To ensure your data won't get lost in case the client storage gets cleared, use the "Export Trips" to download trips into a local JSON file.
 You can keep it safe and import them back anytime.

 ### Stats
 Some useful stats for user's travel history.
-Rankings, collections, progress, etc.
+Rankings, collections, progress, etc. The calculations are javascript data structures' utility display in `stats.js`.
+This page is view only.

 ## Data